Is there such a thing as a perfect hero image on Amazon?

-It just happens to be the biggest step of all.
+It just happens to be one of the biggest steps of all.

-But a hero image is able to invite without inviting.
-It’s not just the first thing customers see on Amazon.
-It’s a trigger.
-It can make them decide in the flash of an instant whether or not they want to add your ASIN to their cart.
 Your hero image is what tells your customers that your product is relevant to their lives.
 They don't just show up on your product page.
 Your hero image can dictate just how frequently you appear in Amazon searches.
 In fact, it can dictate the likelihood of appearing in Google searches.
-Your hero image just might appear indexed in any number of places you would have never considered.
+In fact, your hero image just might appear indexed in any number of places you would have never considered.

-Amazon is a turbulent sea.
-But your product is just one wave among a sea of other keyword-specific products.
-How do you make your own wave stand out from the crowd?
+Hopefully, you can tell just how critical hero images are for new-to-launch brands.
+Amazon can be a turbulent sea.
+And your product is just one wave among other keyword-specific products.
+How do you make it stand out from the crowd?

 There's a few tricks to keep in mind.
 But first, let's review Amazon's policy on image content.

-Compliance with Amazon's image terms of service, including the use of misleading images, pirated images and irrelevant content.
+Compliance with Amazon's image terms of service, including the use of misleading images, pirated stock images and irrelevant content

-These conditions apply to everyone—both third party sellers as well as vendors.
+These requirements apply to all Amazon sellers.
 So if Amazon is fairly uniform in their requirements, how do you make your own listing stand out?